xebia-functional/poc-scala-data-streaming/docs/comparison.md

 ### Industry use cases

-TBD - Any industry use case that fits specially well?
+TBD - Any industry use case that fits exceptionally well?

-## Spark
+## Spark streaming

 TBD - Overview

 ### Main characteristics

-TBD - What make it different, current status, is updated?
+TBD - What makes it different?
+What's the current status, is it updated?

 ### Example of use